 Time-limited intensive intervention (an “intensive”) is for individuals whose goals lend themselves to short-term, focused sessions, and whose specific issues call for a specialist with an expertise in trauma and implicit memory.
 Intensives are based on understanding how to re-work and re-wire implicit memory through primarily non-verbal means, encapsulated in a set time period, during which all work with Dr. Julie Lopez will be initiated and terminated.
 Please note that an intensive is not a therapy session.

-Intensives require both full engagement during your brief intensive treatment time and identification of a qualified and available therapy provider in your local area for any ongoing therapeutic issues.
+Intensives require both full engagement during your scheduled sessions and identification of a qualified and available therapy provider in your local area for any ongoing integration issues.
 Before starting an intensive, participants must commit to making the intensive their top priority for the scheduled period.

 Please note, Healing Intensives will be conducted virtually.
 A HIPAA-complaint Zoom account will be used, and all administrative, technical and physical safeguards will be in place to prevent any unauthorized access to or disclosure of protected health information (PHI) in the Zoom environment.

 Day 1: 9:30 – noon, lunch break on your own, 1:00-3:15 pm